Insilico Medicine identified multiple new targets for amyotrophic lateral sclerosis (ALS) using its AI-driven target discovery engine

+- 28 targets were identified from CNS and diMN samples; for 18 targets (64%), suppression moderately or strongly rescued neurodegeneration.

+- The collaborative study was led by Insilico with support from Answer ALS and researchers at Johns Hopkins University School of Medicine, Massachusetts General Hospital and Harvard Medical School, Mayo Clinic, University of Zurich, 4B Technologies, Limited, Tsinghua University, and the Buck Center for Aging Research.

-New York, July 07, 2022 (GLOBE NEWSWIRE) -- Insilico Medicine, a clinical-stage end-to-end artificial intelligence (AI)-driven drug discovery company, announced today that the company has identified multiple unreported potential therapeutic targets for amyotrophic lateral sclerosis (ALS), using its proprietary AI-driven target discovery engine, PandaOmics™.
+NEW YORK, July 8, 2022 /PRNewswire/ -- Insilico Medicine, a clinical-stage end-to-end artificial intelligence (AI)-driven drug discovery company, announced today that the company has identified multiple unreported potential therapeutic targets for amyotrophic lateral sclerosis (ALS), using its proprietary AI-driven target discovery engine, PandaOmics™.
 The research was in collaboration with Answer ALS, the largest and most comprehensive ALS research project in history.
 The findings were published in the June 28 issue of Frontiers in Aging Neuroscience.

 Globally, more than 700,000 people live with ALS, also known as Lou Gehrig's disease.
 People with ALS lose voluntary muscle movement and therefore the ability to walk, talk, eat and, eventually, breathe.
 Progression of ALS disease is generally rapid, with patients facing an average life expectancy of between two and five years from the onset of symptoms.
 Unfortunately, existing approved drugs for ALS do not halt or reverse the loss of function.